Chocolate: An Expectant Mother’s New Best Friend

-This study cast doubt over the popular idea that chocolate leads to a higher risk of preeclampsia, and gestational hypertension.
-It also indicated that “chocolate could have a positive impact on placenta and fetal growth and development”.
+This study casts doubt on the popular idea that chocolate leads to a higher risk of preeclampsia, and gestational hypertension.
+It also indicated that “chocolate could have a positive impact on placenta and foetal growth and development”.

 The marked improvement of the pulsatility index observed in the two chocolate groups used in the experiment, might suggest that chocolate effects are not directly due to flavanol content (so not directly due to whether you consume milk or dark chocolate).
 Simply put, eating chocolate may improve the quality of your baby's progress in the womb.

 Read Next: Plus Size And Pregnant?
 Our Guide To A Positive Pregnancy